CmdrAvegan/WiZ-Volume-Visualizer/README.md

 1. Open the application.
 2. Navigate to the audio settings in the GUI.
 3. Select your desired audio input device from the dropdown menu.
-4. Click **Save** to apply the changes.
+4. Click **Save Configuration** to apply the changes.

 ### Light Configuration
-1. Enter the IP address of your WiZ light(s) in the provided field.
+1. Enter the IP address of your WiZ light(s) in the provided field or use the Auto-detect IP.
-2. For multiple lights, enter each IP address separated by commas.
+2. For multiple lights, enter one IP Address then click ADD or use Auto-detect.
+3. Remove any light's IP from the list you do not wish to use.
-3. Click **Save** to confirm.
+4. Click **Save Configuration** to confirm.

 ### Customizing Visual Effects
 1. Adjust brightness, thresholds, and other settings directly in the GUI.